welde2001-bot/immo-eliza-ml/README.md

 ## 🔎 Project Overview

-This project predicts real-estate prices in Belgium using structured tabular data.
+This project predicts real-estate prices in Belgium using structured data.
 The focus is on:

 - Clean, leak-free preprocessing
-- Postal-code–based spatial feature engineering
+- Reliable location features using an official postal-code reference (postal_code → province)
-- Evaluation of linear and ensemble models
+- Evaluation of linear and o models
 - A final robust **log-target XGBoost** model achieving the best stability and accuracy.

 ---